SAC: Neural Speech Codec with Semantic-Acoustic Dual-Stream Quantization

 SAC is built on the VQ-GAN framework~\citep{vqgan}, which follows a VQ-VAE architecture~\citep{vqvae-speech} to reconstruct raw speech.
 As shown in Fig.~\ref{fig:SAC}, SAC comprises a dual-stream encoder–quantizer and a unified codec decoder, complemented by auxiliary modules for semantic and speaker feature supervision.
 The details of each component are described in the following subsections.

 \paragraph{Semantic Stream} To ensure that the semantic stream of SAC maintains strong semantic consistency, we employ a pre-trained semantic tokenizer, keeping its parameters frozen throughout SAC training.
 Specifically, we use the speech tokenizer proposed in~\citet{glm4voice-tokenizer}, which tokenizes input speech into discrete tokens at a frame rate of 12.5 Hz.
 Formally, given an input waveform $x$, the semantic tokenizer first extracts fine-grained continuous representations $\mathbf{S}_c$ at 50 Hz, which also serve as the target for auxiliary semantic supervision.
 A temporal pooling layer then downsamples $\mathbf{S}_c$ to 12.5 Hz, producing $\mathbf{S}$.
 These features are quantized via a vector quantization layer to obtain discrete semantic tokens and their corresponding quantized embeddings $\mathbf{S}_q$.
+During training, the semantic tokenizer is kept frozen to ensure that the semantic stream focuses exclusively on linguistic content without being biased toward acoustic details.
 To achieve temporal alignment with the acoustic embeddings, $\mathbf{S}_q$ is further upsampled by a ConvNeXt-based adapter~\citep{convnext}, resulting in the semantic features $\mathbf{S}_q'$.